UNiXMIT/UNiXextend/docs/trace.md

      LOG_LEVEL      15
      LOGFILE        /path/to/gateway.log
      ```
-3. Start AcuToWeb then exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.
+3. Start AcuToWeb then exercise your program to produce the bad behaviour, and then exit if the Runtime hasn't already terminated.

 4. Zip up the gateway.log and attach to the support case.